-You can pack a big nutritional punch into a tiny amount of powdered greens.
-But buying these powders is expensive.
-We’re sharing how to make your own homemade super greens powder with produce from the store or your garden.
+You can pack a big nutritional punch into a tiny amount of powdered greens, but buying these powders has a hefty price tag!
+Read on to learn how greens powder benefits your health and how to make your own homemade super greens powder with produce from your garden.

-Sometimes something that seems so simple can make us wonder if it’s really that good for you.
-So is harvesting greens, dehydrating them into a powder, then adding that powder to soups, stews or smoothies really that healthy?
+Sometimes, something that seems so simple can make us wonder if it’s really that good for you.
+So is harvesting greens, dehydrating them into a powder, and then adding that powder to soups, stews or smoothies really that healthy?

-The answer is YES!
+The bottom line is YES!
 And the wonderful thing about making your greens into a powder is that you really don’t need much to get great nutritional benefits.

 We all want to do the best we can when we can, which is why we love boosting our immune system throughout the year to be ready for any cold or flu that comes our way.